SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_NODES.md

 ##### Multiple trainruns outgoing/ingoing ports order (positions)

-The outgoing/incoming edge alginment depends strongly on the position of the node.
+The outgoing/incoming edge alignment depends strongly on the position of the node.

 If two or more trainrun have at least one identical node (start/end does not matter), the trainrun are sorted according to the position of the branching node - from top to bottom or